delphidabbler/codesnip/Docs/ReadMe.txt

 Downloading the Database
 ================================================================================

 The main CodeSnip database is not installed with the program.
-However, a previous installation may be present.
-Setup will try to use an older version of the database if present.
+However, an older installation may be present.
+Setup will try to use any older installation's database if present.
 When setup completes it checks for a database and puts up a message if none is present.

 When CodeSnip is first run it detects if there is no database and displays message to that effect in its main window.
 A link is displayed that can be used